Azure-Samples/distributed-az-edge-framework/docs/observability.md

 ## Edge-specific Requirements

 Capturing signals is done primarily at the edge due to the architecture of this sample.
-Having only a few components like Event Hubs and Azure Container Registry as current cloud resources, the bigger portion of the observability solution needs to run on th edge.
+Having only a few components like Event Hubs and Azure Container Registry as current cloud resources, the bigger portion of the observability solution needs to run on the edge.

 In addition to the observability stack deployment to measure, analyze and act on monitoring of the platform, the edge comes with some additional challenges.
 Special network topology with restricted access between network layers, occasionally disconnected scenarios and sometimes need for a local-only or at least locally available copy of the solution to address longer periods of cloud network losses.
 Local persistence and queuing of data in case of prolonged connectivity loss is an additional complexity.